TandiweP/100-days-of-code/log.md

 **Today's Progress**: Studied objects and constructors in "Javascript For Kids" by Nick Morgan

 **Thoughts** Good book, but I wish it had Object Classes included, but they are quite new

+### Day 8: 7/24 Monay
+**Today's Progress**: Completed challenge in the Objects section of the LinkedIn JS course.
+Also did a bit of microsoft training.

+**Thoughts** This is a good course, especially combined with the JS For Kids book.
+The book gave me a little extra help with methods.